VDA5050/VDA5050/VDA5050_EN.md

 The mobile robot can submit arbitrary additional information to the fleet control via the `information` array.
 It is up to the mobile robot to decide how long it reports information via an information message.

-The fleet control shall not use the info messages for logic; they shall only be used for visualization and debugging purposes.
+The fleet control shall not use the information for logic; they shall only be used for visualization and debugging purposes.

 ### 6.6.5 Errors